Zen-Nightshade/Solar-Flare-Prediction/src/data/README.md

 ### `preprocess_2020.py`

 **Purpose:**
-Converts the raw 17 GB magnetic field JSON data into efficient, structured Parquet files for Dask-based processing.
+Converts the raw magnetic field JSON data into efficient, structured Parquet files, **while correcting a critical data integrity issue in the source data.**

 **Input:**
-Four JSON files from the 2020 dataset (`train_partition1_data.json`, …, `test_4_5_data.json`).
+Four JSON files from the 2020 dataset (`train_partition1_data.json`, etc.).

 **Process:**
-1. Reads and normalizes the JSON structure into tabular format.
+1. Reads each JSON file line-by-line.
-2. Cleans, validates, and splits data into training and testing partitions.
+2.  **Handles `record_id` Collisions:** The source data contains overlapping `record_id`s across the training partition files.
+This script identifies these collisions.
+    - The first time a `record_id` is encountered, it is processed and saved normally.
+    - On subsequent encounters, the script assumes it's a new, independent observation with an incorrect ID.
+It assigns a **new, unique, sequential integer ID** (starting from 171038) to preserve the data without creating duplicates.
+3.  **Validates and Cleans:** Each record is validated to ensure it contains exactly 60 time steps.
+4.  **Adds Identifiers:** Creates a globally unique `safe_index`.
-3. Saves results as **chunked Parquet files**.
+5. Saves results as **chunked Parquet files**.

 **Output:**
 ```
-data/preprocessed/solar_flare_2020/train/
-data/preprocessed/solar_flare_2020/test/
+data/preprocessed/train/
+data/preprocessed/test/
 ```
-Each split contains multiple Parquet files (≈95 total, ~5 GB combined).
+The output is a clean dataset where every `record_id` is guaranteed to be unique.

 ---

 ### `preprocess_sdo.py`

 **Purpose:**
 Processes the SDO (Solar Dynamics Observatory) **image metadata** and builds a structured CSV index mapping each image sequence to its corresponding label and disk path.

 **Input:**
 `meta_data.csv` and the image folder hierarchy downloaded by `loader_sdo.py`.

 **Process:**
 1. Reads the raw `meta_data.csv`.
 2. Parses unique IDs to extract **Active Region (AR)** numbers and timestamps.
 3. Derives the **flare label** (`X`, `M`, `C`, `Q`) based on `peak_flux`.
 4. Constructs the **absolute file paths** to each image sequence.
 5. Verifies dataset integrity to ensure image and metadata consistency.
 6. Outputs cleaned metadata CSVs.

 **Output:**

 ```

 data/processed/sdo/
 ├── train_metadata.csv
 └── test_metadata.csv

 ```

 ---